35,119 Certified Grads since 1992

 Many law schools require the LSAT to be taken by December for admission for the following fall.
 However, it is advised that students take the test earlier – in June or September – to allow ample time to prepare to re-test if need be.

-The test consists of five 35-minute sections of multiple-choice questions.
-Four of the five sections contribute to the test taker's score.
-These sections include: two Logical Reasoning sections, one Analytical Reasoning section, and one Reading Comprehension section.
-An unscored fifth section typically is used to pre-test new questions or to pre-equate new test forms.
-The placement of this unscored section, which is commonly referred to as the “experimental section”, varies for each administration of the test.
+These sections include: two Logical Reasoning sections and one Reading Comprehension section.
+An unscored fourth section typically is used to pre-test new questions or to pre-equate new test forms.

 TOP